Quantum-Coherent Regime of Programmable Dipolar Spin Ice: Results

 Spatial charge-density maps (Fig.~4a–b) reveal significant redistribution beyond the initial regions.
 The corresponding charge–charge correlation functions are shown in Fig.~4d–f.
 Positive–positive correlations display a short-range anti-correlation hole, while positive–negative correlations exhibit enhanced short-range attraction.

 Additional illustrations in the online only Appendix Fig. A1 and A2 extend this analysis to system with different charge densities and varying interaction conditions.
-The condition of plasma is similar to popping a balloon filled with plasma in a vacuum.
+The initial state is similar to popping a balloon filled with plasma in a vacuum.
 Increasing monopole plasma density or decreasing dipolar interactions causes the cloud to expand faster.
 The additional effect of dipolar interactions is evident in increased short-range correlations between positive and negative charges.

-Qualitative comparison with Z$_2$ lattice gauge theory shows that the observed screening behavior, correlation decay, and absence of long confining strings align with expectations for a deconfined Z$_2$ spin liquid.
-We provide a first observation of microscopic dynamics of quantum spin-liquid of spin-ice defects, but we do not provide a full understanding of the particular values of transport exponents.
-Anomalous dynamics observed even in minimally interacting regimes arise from irreducible entropic interactions imposed by the constrained Hilbert space.
+Qualitative comparison with expectations from $\mathbb{Z}_2$ lattice gauge theories suggests that the observed screening behavior, correlation decay, and absence of extended confining strings are consistent with a deconfined regime.
+We emphasize, however, that our measurements do not directly probe standard diagnostics such as Wilson loops or topological sector structure, and therefore do not constitute a complete identification of a $\mathbb{Z}_2$ spin liquid.

+The observed dynamics provide direct access to the microscopic motion of spin-ice defects in a quantum-coherent regime of an artificial platform.
+While we do not yet have a quantitative theory for the measured transport exponents, the anomalous dynamics, already present in the nominally non-interacting regime, can be attributed to constraints of the Hilbert space, which generate effective entropic interactions between monopoles (see Supplementary Material for a coarse-grained derivation).

 Finally, the pulsed‑evolution protocol employed here (Fig.~2) effectively probes gauge dynamics directly, offering a real‑space method to characterize emergent fields, screening lengths, and correlation functions without complications from static disorder.
 Although current experiments are limited in evolution time by device coherence, future improvements will enable access to longer‑time hydrodynamic regimes, where quantities such as collective modes and damping rates of a quantum monopole plasma may be directly measured.